 Homeopathic remedies, as prescribed by a veterinarian who is trained in the modality, can help strengthen the immune system so it will no longer react to the substance causing the allergies.
 I do not recommend commercial homeopathic remedy blends as they often contain multiple remedies that have completely opposite actions.

-Spirit Essences Skin Soother can provide relief from the itching and anxiety that can go along with allergies and can help balance the cat’s energy system.
+Jackson Galaxy Skin Soother (affiliate link*) can provide relief from the itching and anxiety that can go along with allergies and can help balance the cat’s energy system.

 Diagnosing and treating food allergies can be a lengthy and sometimes frustrating process, and finding a solution can take time and patience.